barryclark/jekyll-now/pages/datayana_sutras/Sutra-on-Original-Buddhism.md

     - "appropriating"
 ---

+> This Sutra is not part of any canon, nor does it pretends to be a "true" Sutra.
+This is obviously a free and creative adaptation of MN1 and MN63, SN 15.3, SN 22.9.
+It is also programmatically generated, and if you're into [matikas](https://en.wikipedia.org/wiki/Dhammasa%E1%B9%85ga%E1%B9%87%C4%AB), you should check out the [code behind it](https://raw.githubusercontent.com/datayana/datayana.github.io/master/pages/datayana_sutras/Sutra-on-Original-Buddhism.md).

 Thus have I heard.
 On one occasion the Blessed One was living at the Saddle Mountain State park, near Portland, Oregon, with a large group of Bhikkhunis and Bhikkhus and non-binary Bhikkhux.